danman01/classic-testing/README.md

 If you make a new rails app (I'm using rails 3.2.3 and ruby 1.9.3), you will have a new directory, test, with a few folders to get you started.
 These folders are generated when create the app and are populated when you use, for example, 'rails generate scaffold Person' or 'rails g model Ship'

 Within the test directory you will have:

-fixtures: setup reusable objects to test with (alternate tool: FactoryGirl gem)
+fixtures: setup reusable objects to test with (alternate tool: FactoryGirl gem: https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md)

 functional: tests controller actions

-integration: flows through one or more controllers test_helper.rb: place any code to help tests run
+integration: flows through one or more controllers

+test_helper.rb: place any code to help tests run

 unit: tests models

 Alternate framework: rspec (https://github.com/rspec/rspec-rails/)